shagunattri/rx/README.md

 Integrates tools written in Go to automate the process of web Enumeration with features such as:

+## Features
 - Subdomain Enumeration
 - Find alive Subdomdomains
 - Look for possible Domain takeover
 - Screenshots of domain.
 - Nmap Scan for Open Ports
--  Wayback Machine Search